People may have no symptoms or may cough and have difficulty breathing.

 Some people have pain in certain parts of a bone or a pathologic bone fracture (a fracture that occurs after only a minor injury because the bone has been thinned by a disorder).
-A few people develop central diabetes insipidus when histiocytes also affect the pituitary gland in the brain.
+A few people develop arginine vasopressin deficiency ArginineVasopressin Deficiency (Central Diabetes Insipidus) Argininevasopressin deficiency (central diabetes insipidus) is a lack of the hormone vasopressin (antidiuretic hormone) that causes excessive production of very dilute urine (polyuria).
+Argininevasopressin... read more (formerly called central diabetes insipidus) when histiocytes also affect the pituitary gland in the brain.
 The person makes excessive amounts of urine that is dilute.
-People with central diabetes insipidus probably have a worse prognosis than those who do not.
+People with arginine vasopressin deficiency probably have a worse prognosis than those who do not.

 Chest x-rays show nodules, small thick-walled lung cysts, and other changes that are typical of pulmonary Langerhans cell histiocytosis.
 Computed tomography (CT) may show these changes in enough detail to establish the diagnosis.
-Pulmonary function testing shows that the amount of air the lungs can hold is below normal.
+Pulmonary function testing Pulmonary Function Testing (PFT) Pulmonary function tests measure the lungs' capacity to hold air, to move air in and out, and to absorb oxygen.
+Pulmonary function tests are better at detecting the general type and severity... read more shows that the amount of air the lungs can hold is below normal.

-If CT does not establish the diagnosis, biopsy is required.
+If CT does not establish the diagnosis, a lung biopsy is required.

 X-rays of bones may show that they are also affected.